arnoldson/arnoldson.github.io/README.md

 # Arnold Son's Portfolio Website

-This is a website built using React to showcase skills for a Frontend developer.
+This is a website built using React to showcase skills for a web developer.